Koke Iglesias

-Jorge Iglesias González (born 16 March 2005), known as Koke Iglesias or just Koke, is a Spanish footballer who plays for Real Valladolid.
+Jorge Iglesias González (born 16 March 2005), known as Koke Iglesias or just Koke, is a Spanish footballer who plays for SD Ponferradina.
 Mainly a right-back, he can also play as a midfielder.

 Club career

 Koke was born in Valladolid, Castile and León, and joined Real Valladolid's youth sides in 2015, aged ten.
 He made his senior debut with the reserves on 23 October 2022, coming on as a half-time substitute in a 3–0 Segunda Federación home loss to Real Avilés CF.

 Koke scored his first senior goal on 10 December 2023, netting the B's equalizer in a 2–1 home win over UP Langreo.
 The following 11 January, he renewed his contract until 2026.

 Koke made his first team debut on 4 May 2024, replacing Monchu late into a 1–0 Segunda División away win over CD Mirandés.
+On 30 January 2026, after being mainly used with the B-team, he renewed his link until 2027 and was loaned to Primera Federación side SD Ponferradina until June.

+On 31 August 2026, Koke terminated his link with Valladolid, and returned to Ponfe on a permanent deal.

 International career

 Koke represented Spain at under-17, under-18 and under-19 levels.